parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset CapPressure.water.Type   Constant

-This key specifies the geometries that capillary pressures will be computed for in the named phase, *phase_name*.
+*list* **CapPressure.\ *phase_name*.GeomNames** no default This key specifies the geometries that capillary pressures will be computed for in the named phase, *phase_name*.
 Regions listed later “overlay” regions listed earlier.
 Any geometries not listed will be assigned :math:`0.0` capillary pressure by ParFlow.
-Example Useage:

 .. container:: list